Bank of China on Saturday ruled out swooping on Western financial institutions felled by the still-spreading global credit crisis.

 "We certainly will not buy into institutions like Bear Stearns," Xiao Gang, the chairman of China's fourth-largest bank by assets, told reporters.

-JPMorgan Chase and the Federal Reserve Bank of New York agreed on Friday to provide emergency financing to Bear Stearns Cos after the investment bank said its cash position had deteriorated sharply, sending its shares into freefall.
+JPMorgan Chase and the Federal Reserve Bank of New York agreed on Friday to to Bear Stearns Cos after the investment bank said its cash position had deteriorated sharply, sending its shares into freefall.

 Speaking on the sidelines of the annual session of China's parliament, Xiao said he was most interested in acquisitions in the Asia-Pacific and the Middle East.